Photos: Braves lose to the Nationals

 1 /

-Atlanta Braves pitcher Charlie Morton, left, and catcher Sean Murphy speak on the mound in the first inning of a baseball game against the Washington Nationals, Monday, May 27, 2024, in Atlanta.
-The Braves lost 8-4.
+Atlanta Braves pitcher Charlie Morton (50) delivers against the Washington Nationals in the first inning of a baseball game, Monday, May 27, 2024, in Atlanta.
+The Braves fell 8-4.
 (AP Photo/Mike Stewart)

 Cookie Settings